 What is the FAFSA?

 PayForED has created three comprehensive student loan solutions to help you plan your child’s educational future.
-To help you better understand your Student Aid Index or SAI, we have created a list of the essential concepts a family should review to help improve your college decision.
+To help you better understand your Student Aid Index (SAI), we have created a list of the essential concepts a family should review to help improve your college decision.

-Many people mistakenly believe that the Student Aid Index is one number.
-The actual calculation is really four separate numbers that are summed together: parents’ income, parents’ assets, student’s income, and student’s assets.
-Each of these components has separate rules and allowances.
+Most people believe the SAI to be one number, but it is the sum of four significant calculations.
+Our SAI chart breaks down the Student Aid Index, allowing parents and students to understand the details involved in this calculation and their corresponding positioning.
+The calculation involves four separate numbers that are summed together: the parents’ income, the parents’ assets, the student’s income, and the student’s assets.
+Each of these components has distinct rules and allowances.

-A family will get their official SAI by completing the Free Application for Federal Student Aid or FAFSA.
-This process only provides you with one number and does not break out the four separate numbers.
-You need to understand the four quadrants of the SAI to create a proper college-funding strategy.
+A family will receive their Federal SAI by completing the Free Application for Federal Student Aid (FAFSA).
+This process only provides one number and does not break out the four separate numbers.
+To create an effective college-funding strategy, you need to understand the four quadrants of the SAI calculation.
+The SAI Chart below shows the four individual numbers used to calculate the SAI number.
+Some colleges require additional financial information beyond the FAFSA, so please review your college list and their financial aid form requirements.

 The Department of Education manages the FAFSA process and SAI rules.
 The actual FAFSA process gives the family their SAI after completing the form.
 Currently, the government source does not provide the four-quadrant details of the Student Aid Index.
 The PayForED College Cost Analyzer does provide the details of the SAI and can be used as an estimate before submitting your FAFSA.